smoke-you/pyLiveKML/docs/how-it-works.md

 * `construct_kml(self, with_children: bool = True, with_dependents: bool = True) -> etree.Element`

-  Publishes a complete object as a tag, optionally with children and/or dependents.
+  Publishes a KML object as a tag, optionally with children and/or dependents.

 * `build_kml(self, root: etree.Element, with_children: bool = True, with_dependents: bool = True,) -> None`

-  Publishes only the child tags into an existing tag.
-In order to publish child tags, `construct_kml` calls `build_kml`.
+  Publishes only child objects into an existing tag.
+When publishing child objects, `construct_kml` calls `build_kml`.

 ### Dynamic only

-These methods are specific to `Change` tags.
-They are accessible to be overridden by subclasses of `_BaseObject` specifically to make it possible to customize dynamic behaviours, as demonstrated in the [aircraft_tracker](/evals/apps/aircraft_tracker/) evaluation app.
+These methods are intended to be used by `Update` instances while building their KML content.
+They are accessible to be overridden by subclasses of `_BaseObject` specifically to make it possible to customize dynamic `Update` behaviours, as demonstrated in the [aircraft_tracker](/evals/apps/aircraft_tracker/) evaluation app.

 * `create_kml(self, root: etree.Element, parent: "_BaseObject") -> etree.Element`